Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Numerical Experiments

 \subsection{Example: suboptimality scaling beyond least-squares estimation}

 The bound \eqref{eq:sub_gap_th} in Theorem~\ref{th:suboptimality} states that a low estimation error level $\epsilon$ is crucial in ensuring safety and near-optimality when controlling unknown systems based on noisy data.
-One advantage of the proposed BIOP formulation is that it is directly compatible with behavioral estimation approaches beyond LS identification for the reconstruction of the impulse and free responses, such as data-enabled Kalman filtering \cite{alpago2020extended} and SMM \cite{yin2020maximum,iannelli2020experiment}.
-In our last test, we 1) validate the scaling of the suboptimality gap \eqref{eq:sub_gap_th}, and 2) showcase that, for instance, SMM-based estimation \cite{iannelli2020experiment} may lead to significantly lower error levels given the same amount of data.
+One advantage of the proposed formulation is that it is directly compatible with behavioral estimation approaches beyond LS identification for the reconstruction of the impulse and free responses, such as data-enabled Kalman filtering \cite{alpago2020extended} and SMM \cite{yin2021maximum,iannelli2020experiment}.
+In our last test, we drop the constraints for both the input and the outputs thus putting our focus on 1) validating the linear scaling of the suboptimality gap \eqref{eq:sub_gap_th}, and 2) showcasing that, for instance, SMM-based estimation \cite{iannelli2020experiment} may lead to significantly lower error levels given the same amount of data.
 We consider the system \eqref{eq:system_example} with different values of $\rho\in [0.9,0.93,0.96,0.99,1]$ and $x_0 = x(1) = ^\mathsf{T}$, over a time-horizon of length $N= 11$.
 The cost function weights in \eqref{prob:IOP} are selected as $Q(t) = I_p$ for every $t = 1,\dots,11$, $Q(12) = 20I_p$ and $R(t)=0.05$ for every $t = 1,\dots, 11$.
-Since the addend $S(\epsilon_\infty)$ in \eqref{eq:sub_gap_th} may modify the scaling rates, for this example we do not include safety requirements.